-POSITIVE BEHAVIOR SUPPORT (PBS) STUDENT INCENTIVES
+POSITIVE BEHAVIOR SUPPORT (PBIS) STUDENT INCENTIVES

-- "Caught Being Good" (CBG) awards students with coupons for good behavior.
-These can be turned in to redeem for various awards and prizes. - 95% Attendance-----Our goal is for all students to come to school 95% (or more) of the school days.
+Kala HA Dollars - these "dollars" reward students with for positive behavior.
+These

+- can be turned in to redeem for various awards and prizes. - 95% Attendance-----Our goal is for all students to come to school 95% (or more) of the school days.
 95% students receive (CBGs) at the end of the quarter.
-95% Homerooms also receive a prize at the end of the quarter. - Other Incentives can also be earned as determined by the child's teacher or the curriculum coordinator.
+95% Homerooms also receive a prize at the end of the quarter. - Other Incentives can also be earned as determined by the child's teacher or the staff